 Infographics make for great cheat sheets.
 Why not also create an infographic to remind readers about tools they will need to successfully see a process through?

 A simple list infographic layout works well for this.
 You can use icons or images to illustrate each tool, to help eliminate confusion.
+Here’s one example:

 11. Create custom illustrations using icons

-Do you want to illustrate how to complete an action in your process?
 If you don’t have to resources to hire a graphic designer, you might be at a loss for how you can create your own illustrations.